ruggeri/ninety_nine_cats/notes/14-transactions.md

     #
     # Since model.xyz didn't get saved, you might want to reset it.
     pass

+  # Do something that should happen even if transaction fails?
 ```

 They warn you from catching DB errors when in a transaction.